 I am now in full preparation for Christmas.
 We decorated the tree and got indoor decorations up last weekend.
-This weekend you will find us in our front yard setting up Christmas lights and decorations-it’s not even December 1st and we look like the Scrooges’ of our neighborhood.
+This weekend you will find us in our front yard setting up Christmas lights and decorations.
 Actually front yard decorations are my husband’s territory so maybe I should say that you will hopefully find us in the front yard setting up decorations this weekend….

 This year I want to change that.
-I’m saying yes to invitations for get-togethers, and if you stop by expect to be invited in and offered a cup of eggnog, cocoa, coffee, or tea.
-I can even spike them as necessary.
+I’m saying yes to invitations for get-togethers, and if you stop by expect to be invited in and offered a cup of something.
+I can even spike it as necessary.
 It’s my way of saying Merry Christmas!
 Happy Hanukkah!
 Jolly Winter Solstice!

 I’m making an effort to build my community because the world is only as friendly as you make it, and we can always use more kindness.